cjolowicz/blog/content/posts/hypermodern-python-project.md

 The next addition to our toolbox is [Black](https://github.com/psf/black), the uncompromising Python code formatter.
 One of its greatest features is its lack of configurability.
 Never again lose time to nagging about formatting.
 Blackened code looks the same regardless of the project you're reading.
-Formatting becomes transparent after a while and you can focus on the content instead.

 Adding Black is straightforward: